Kingdom of Western Georgia: Aftermath

-A semblance of peace was established in 1468, when Bagrat VI reached an agreement with Constantine in Kartli.
-But this peace only led to a more serious division: from the early 1470s, the king recognised Constantine as his successor in Kartli, while he designated his eldest son, Alexander, as crown prince of Imereti.
-Bagrat also shattered religious unity by appointing a new patriarch for western Georgia, dividing the Catholicossate of Georgia, a fact immediately recognised by the Patriarchate of Antioch.
+A temporary settlement was reached in 1468, when Bagrat VI and Constantine came to an agreement over Kartli.
+Rather than restoring unity, however, this arrangement deepened the fragmentation of the kingdom.
+From the early 1470s, Bagrat recognized Constantine as his successor in Kartli, while designating his eldest son, Alexander, as heir to Imereti.
+He further entrenched division by appointing a separate patriarch for western Georgia, thereby splitting the Catholicosate of Georgia, a move that was promptly recognized by the Patriarchate of Antioch.

-Imereti suffered numerous Turkoman invasions during the 1470s, but the Turkomans chose to ravage Kartli even more, pillaging Tbilisi on several occasions.
-Against this backdrop of internal chaos and external isolation, Bagrat VI died in 1478, leaving his western throne to his son, who became Alexander II.
-However, Alexander II failed to gain recognition as the legitimate ruler of western Georgia and had to contend with the unifying ambitions of his uncle, Constantine II of Georgia.
-The latter invaded Imereti and captured Kutaisi, forcing Alexander to take refuge in the Letchkhoumi mountains.
+During the 1470s, Imereti endured repeated Turcoman incursions, although Kartli suffered even greater devastation, with Tbilisi being sacked several times.
+Amid internal disorder and growing external isolation, Bagrat VI died in 1478, leaving the Imeretian throne to his son Alexander, who became Alexander II.
+Alexander, however, failed to secure universal recognition as ruler of Imereti and faced renewed unification efforts by Constantine II of Georgia.
+Constantine invaded Imereti and captured Kutaisi, forcing Alexander to flee into the mountains of Lechkhumi.